coreruleset/go-ftw/README.md

 ## Additional features

+- templates with the power of Go [text/template](https://golang.org/pkg/text/template/).
+Add your template to any `data:` sections and enjoy!
+- [Sprig functions](https://masterminds.github.io/sprig/) can be added to templates as well.
+- Override test results.
+- Cloud mode!
+The new mode will override test results and only base the test result on http status code answers.
-You can add functions to your tests, to simplify bulk writing, or even read values from the environment while executing.
-This is because `data:` sections in tests are parsed with Go [text/template](https://golang.org/pkg/text/template/), and also are given the power of additional [Sprig functions](https://masterminds.github.io/sprig/).

-This will allow you to write tests like this:
+With templates and functions you can simplify bulk test writing, or even read values from the environment while executing.
+This features allow you to write tests like this:

 ```yaml
 data: 'foo=%3d{{ "+" | repeat 34 }}'